MatiasVara/pve-virtiofsqemu/README.md

 You need to follow the instructions in https://virtio-fs.gitlab.io/howto-qemu.html at section **Building QEMU**.
 Before to compile, you need to apply the patches by using **git am**.
 You need to first apply the **pve** patches and then the **extra*s** patches.
 The configure should look like:

 `../configure --prefix=$PWD --target-list=x86_64-softmmu --disable-xen --enable-gnutls \`

-`--enable-linux-aio --enable-sdl --enable-rbd --enable-libiscsi \` `--disable-smartcard --audio-drv-list="alsa" \`
+`--enable-linux-aio --enable-sdl --enable-rbd --enable-libiscsi \`

+`--disable-smartcard --audio-drv-list="alsa" \`

-`--enable-usb-redir --enable-glusterfs --enable-libusb --disable-gtk \` `--enable-xfsctl --enable-numa --disable-strip --enable-jemalloc \` `--disable-libnfs \`
+`--enable-usb-redir --enable-glusterfs --enable-libusb --disable-gtk \`

+`--enable-xfsctl --enable-numa --disable-strip --enable-jemalloc \`

+`--disable-libnfs \`

 `--disable-capstone \`

 `--disable-guest-agent --disable-guest-agent-msi`

 Note that the compilation may requiere the installation of dependecies.
-The resulting binary can be used in a Proxmox host by replacing the qemu installed at **/usr/bin**.
+The resulting binary can be used in a Proxmox host by replacing the QEMU installed at **/usr/bin**.
 I think it may be another way to install it but I did not find it.